duncancarroll/duncancarroll.github.io/_work/bike-vr.md

 ---
-title: "Cyclotron"
+title: "BikeVR"
-excerpt: "A VR-based gaming platform for bikes using a cheap pedometer and pedal stand."
+excerpt: "A game platform for biking in VR using a cheap pedometer and pedal stand."
 date: 2022-06-23
 hidden: true
 header: